psx-spx/psx-spx.github.io/docs/cdromfileformats.md

 - Some games (additionally) have large zeropadding at end of their archive file<br/>

 #### XYZ Files
-To reduce seek times, it can make sense to have the boot files & small files at the begin of the disc.<br/>
+To reduce seek times, it can make sense to have the boot files &amp; small files at the begin of the disc.<br/>
 Some games seem to use alphabetically sorted file/folder names to tweak Movies and XA-audio to be located at the end of disc (eg. using ZMOVIE as folder